anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.4.2"></a>
 #### 4.1.4.2 Internal SLA capabilities

 **Table 4-6** below shows SLA (Service Level Agreement) capabilities of NFVI.
 These include NFVI capabilities required by VNFs as well as required internal to NFVI.
-Application of these capabilities to a given workload is determined by its instance type (e.g. T-Shirt size).
+Application of these capabilities to a given workload is determined by its NFVI Profile.

 <a name="Table4-6"></a>